August Kleinzahler · Poem: ‘A History of Western Music: Chapter 88’ · LRB 18 February 2021

 The most beautiful keyboard timbre on earth, along with Silbermann’s fortepiano,

-1749, dismissed out of hand by Johannes Sebastian Bach as ‘insufficient’,
+1749, dismissed out of hand by Johann Sebastian Bach as ‘insufficient’,

 falling somewhere between the harpsichord and modern piano, most deliciously.